denv17/free-astro-components/README.md

 - **Tab**
   - A tab component for organizing content into tabs.
   - **TabItem**: A subcomponent for individual tab items.
+- **Modal**
+  - A modal component for displaying content in a dialog.
+  - **ModalHeader**: The header section of the modal, usually containing a title.
+  - **ModalBody**: The main content area of the modal.
+  - **ModalFooter**: The footer section of the modal, typically containing action buttons.

 ## Getting Started